gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-An SCTP Endpoint acting as responder, when receiving an INIT chunk with a DTLS Key Management Parameter, will reply with INIT-ACK with its own DTLS MKey anagement Parameter containing the selected DTLS Key Management Method out of the set of supported ones.
+An SCTP Endpoint acting as responder, when receiving an INIT chunk with a DTLS Key Management Parameter, will reply with INIT-ACK with its own DTLS Key Management Parameter containing the selected DTLS Key Management Method out of the set of supported ones.
 In case there are no common set of supported DTLS Key Management Methods that are accepted by the responder, and the endpoints' policy require secured